wavesplatform/Waves/docs/modular1.md

    * calculate block generators rewards

    * get a score of a block.
-Score equals to 1 in case of longest chain rule or some calculated value relative to difficulty in case of cumulative difficulty to be used to select best blockchain out of many possible options.
+Score equals to 1 in case of longest chain rule or some calculated value relative to difficulty in case of cumulative difficulty to be used to select best blockchain out of many possible options

    Also, we can add a function to generate a block here, taking private key owner(to sign a block) and transaction module
-    (to form transactional part of a block) as parameters.
+    (to form transactional part of a block) as parameters

-   Considering all those functions, we can encode interface now:
+   Considering all those functions, we can encode the interface now:

     trait ConsensusModule[ConsensusBlockData] extends BlockProcessingModule[ConsensusBlockData]{
-      def isValid[TT](block: Block, history: History, state: State)(implicit transactionModule: TransactionModule[TT]): Boolean
+      def isValid[TT](block: Block, history: History, state: State)(implicit transactionModule: TransactionModule[TT]): Boolean def generators(block: Block): Seq[Account]
       def feesDistribution(block: Block): Map[Account, Long]

-      def generators(block: Block): Seq[Account]

       def blockScore(block: Block, history: History)(implicit transactionModule: TransactionModule[_]): BigInt
       def generateNextBlock[TT](account: PrivateKeyAccount)(implicit transactionModule: TransactionModule[TT]): Future[Option[Block]]
     }

 Transaction Module
 ------------------

 We are going to consider a transactional part of a cryptocurrency, the most useful for an end user.
 An user isn't using blockchain directly, querying some state instead:

 * There's some initial state of the world stated in the first block of a chain, called *genesis block*
 * Then each block carries transactions which are atomic world state modifiers

-   Probably [State monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State) could be helpful here, but for start(as we are rewriting existing project not using a true functional approach) state interface is:
+Probably [State monad](https://en.wikibooks.org/wiki/Haskell/Understanding_monads/State) could be helpful here, but for start(as we are rewriting existing project not using a true functional approach) the state interface is:

     trait State {
       def processBlock(block: Block, reversal: Boolean): Unit